Clinical trials

 Legislation and rules

-All research that includes humans must be conducted within the parameters stipulated in the Norwegian Health Research Act.
-Clinical trials are also governed by separate regulations managed by the Norwegian Medicines Agency.
-All clinical trials must be pre-authorised by the Norwegian Medicines agency as well as by the Norwegian Regional Committees for Mediacal and Health Research Ethics.
+All medical and health-related research that includes humans must be conducted within the parameters stipulated in the Norwegian Health Research Act.
+Clinical trials are also governed by separate regulations managed by the Norwegian Medicines Agency (SLV).
+SLV has a specialist agency for Clinical Trials (Klut). https://legemidelverket.no/godkjenning/klinisk-utproving

 Commissioned or independent research?

 Research commissioned by the industry is usually intended to pave the way for a drug to be approved for general use by the pharmaceutical regulatory authorities (marketing authorisation).
-A further objective might be to study adverse effects after the drug has been registered and is in general use by the public (pharmacovigilance).
-This is essential because use following registration will include patients with characteristics different from than those which form the basis for the marketing authorisation.
+A further objective might be to study adverse effects after the drug has been registered and is in general use by the public (see phase 4 below).
+This is important because the use of the product will encompass a broader segment of the population than those who participated in the trials that formed the basis for the marketing authorisation.
 A third aspect which is rarely referred to directly is the potential use of clinical trials for marketing purposes.

 Structure of clinical trials

 Phase 2 provides an impression of whether the drug has the desired effect, as well as what dosage and duration of treatment are required.
-Those taking part are patients, and generally the new drug is compared with placebo.
+The studies are often short, with surrogate endpoints.
+Typically, around 1,000 patients participate, and the new drug is often compared with a placebo.

-In phase 3 studies, so-called studies to determine therapeutic effect, between 500 and 5000 patients are included.
-The studies aim to confirm the drug's efficacy and adverse effect profile in the relevant patient group, and will form the final basis for the application for registration/marketing authorisation.
-In phase 3 studies, the drug studied can either be compared with the best available treatment or with placebo.
+Phase 3 studies, so-called studies to determine therapeutic effect, often include 3,000 patients.
+The studies aim to confirm the drug’s efficacy and adverse effect profile in the relevant patient group (efficacy and safety).
+The study usually has “hard” endpoints such as death or morbidity.
+In phase 3 studies, the drug studied is most often compared with the best available treatment.
+Phase 3 studies are a crucial part of the foundation for applying for marketing authorisation.

-Phase 4 studies are also known as "postmarketing studies" and are often intended to observe safety under conditions of normal use in the population.
-In phase 4, potential health economic aspects will also be considered.
+Phase 4 studies go under many names, including: “postmarketing studies”, “real-life studies” or “therapeutic use”, and are intended to observe safety under conditions of normal use in the population Phase 4, which will often include 1,000 patients, also may consider potential health-economic aspects.

-The pharmaceutical industry often uses multicentre studies to enable rapid inclusion of patients with a view to the shortest possible time to registration.
+The pharmaceutical industry often uses multicentre studies to enable rapid inclusion of patients with a view to achieving the shortest possible time to registration.
 With multicentre studies, the trial is conducted at more than one institution, either in the home country or abroad.
-Multicentre studies have local investigators who may have little involvement in the project as a whole, for example in analysing data, which is otherwise a normal task for project managers on individual projects.
+Multicentre studies have local principal investigators who may have little involvement in the project as a whole, for example in analysing data, which is otherwise a common task for principal investigators on individual projects.

 Challenges of commissioned research

-Commissioned research is a business contract between the principle investigator and the pharmaceutical firm (the sponsor).
+Commissioned research is a business contract between the principal investigator or employer and the pharmaceutical company (the sponsor).
 It is common to calculate a cost per completed patient, and in some cases the fee is only payable if patients have completed the planned study in its entirety.
 There is some concern that more important, but less lucrative studies may lose out to commissioned research.

 Globalisation

 Clinical trials are a globalised business.
 The industry seeks out low-cost regions that are able to offer satisfactory quality.
-Another challenge is that studies are outsourced to developing countries in which the therapy concerned is perhaps not available to the general public for reasons of cost, and this may strongly influence any decision regarding consent to participate.
-The absence of a developed health service can also make it impossible to follow up patients with access to effective treatment once the trial has concluded.
+Another challenge is that studies are outsourced to low-income countries in which the therapy concerned is perhaps not available to the general public for reasons of cost, and this may strongly influence any decision regarding consent to participate.
+The absence of a developed health service can also make it difficult to follow up patients and provide access to effective treatment once the trial has concluded.

 Publication

 The pharmaceutical industry can place restrictions on publication of the study.
-There are examples of the industry failing to publish according to the protocol, but choosing a more favourable outcome than that specified in the protocol.
-It has also been documented that studies which find no differences between the treatment groups are more seldom published than those that show positive findings.
+There are examples of the industry failing to publish according to the protocol but choosing a more favourable outcome than that specified in the protocol.
+It has also been documented that studies that find no differences between the treatment groups are more seldom published than those that show positive findings.
 There may be several reasons for this, among them the fact that journals find them less interesting.
 In order to overcome this problem, international databases have been established, in which all projects must be registered prior to start-up in order to permit publication in the most renowned medical journals.
-See also publication bias in the article entitled 'Bias'.

 Literature